Tpetey28/Automating-Data-Integration/README.md

 The report will be set up to run at regular monthly intervals using pgAgent in pgAdmin and emailed to stakeholders for review.

 Please see the Business Report Summary file for a complete business report detailing the plan for the report and what it will accomplish.
 The Business Report Summary also includes the SQL code written to complete the automation.
-Also included is the SQL CODE file which includes only the SQL code used for this project.

 Thanks for reading! :)